 Our skeletons are getting restless locked behind that closet door

-I don’t need you to sweep up my spectacular mistakes
+I don’t need you to sweep up my spectacular mistake

-And I don’t need you to fix me ‘cause I like just who I am
+And I don’t need you to fix me ‘cause I like just who I a

 “We tried our hand at the straight life, but it never took,” says Dennis.
 “Music is the only thing that makes sense.
 Nothing else matters.”
 So they got busy, building their studio, writing and recording, booking shows, putting some 22,000 miles on their 22-year old RV, traveling some long and winding roads and byways to a plethora of venues in pursuit of the Dream: making a living doing what they love most—songwriting, singing, recording, and performing.
 And along the way, they garnered good reviews, developed lasting friendships with appreciative fans, and furthered their quest to live the artful life.